 Pursuant to City Charter Article III, Section 8, the following contribution limits became effective upon the date of city council’s most recent adoption of the City budget: No candidate for Mayor or City Council and his or her campaign committee shall accept campaign contributions in excess of $450 per contributor per election from any person, except for the candidate and small-donor political committees.
-Additionally, the aggregate contribution limit from donors outside of Austin is modified to $44,000 per election, and $30,000 per runoff election.
+Additionally, the aggregate contribution limit from donors outside of Austin is modified to $46,000 per election, and $30,000 per runoff election.
 Note, the contribution limits may change once the budget is adopted in August 2024.

 Filing Period for a Place on the Ballot

 Texas Election Code, Section 143.007(a) states that an application for a place on the ballot may not be filed earlier than the 30th day before the date of the filing deadline.
-Texas Election Code, Section 143.007(c) states that for an election to be held on a uniform election date, the day of the filing deadline is the 78th day before Election Day.
+Texas Election Code, Section 143.007(c) states that for an election to be held on a uniform election date, the filing deadline is the 78th day before Election Day.

 Campaign Finance Reports

-The City Clerk's Office is responsible for receiving and providing access to Campaign Finance Reports and data file from local candidates, officeholders and political action committees as required by the Texas Ethics Commission and the Austin City Code.
-For information on filing requirements, forms and templates, and a complete list of reports on file click here.
+The City Clerk's Office is responsible for receiving and providing access to Campaign Finance Reports and data filed by local candidates, officeholders, and political action committees as required by the Texas Ethics Commission and the Austin City Code, including filing requirements, forms and templates, and a complete list of finance reports.